gohugoio/hugo/content/en/content-management/shortcodes.md

 ### `param`

 Gets a value from the current `Page's` params set in front matter, with a fall back to the site param value.
-If will log an `ERROR` if the param with the given key could not be found in either.
+It will log an `ERROR` if the param with the given key could not be found in either.

 ```bash
 {{</* param testparam */>}}